How close can I get to wild animals in Yellowstone?

-Yellowstone National Park is a park, per se, but not the normal, middle of the city, lots of squirrels and rabbits, throw around a Frisbee, kind of park.
+Yellowstone National Park is a park, but not the normal, middle-of-the-city, lots-of-squirrels, throw-around-a-Frisbee, kind of park.
 It’s far bigger (3,468 square miles in fact) and far, far wilder.
 This landscape of boiling ponds and rugged hills is beautiful, but it’s also dangerous—and unpredictable.
-Among the most unpredictable features, along with those geysers that randomly spout once every 75 years, are the animals.
+Among the most unpredictable features, along with those geysers that randomly spout once every 75 years, are the wild animals.

 It might seem obvious that grizzly bears, wolves and coyotes—you know, animals with big teeth—are capable of inflicting bodily harm, but those seemingly docile mammals like moose, elk and bison have just as fierce a temper.
 Stay at least 100 yards away from bears and wolves and at least 25 yards away from other large mammals like bison, elk, bighorn sheep, deer, moose and coyotes.